← Back to 史記

 使

 In the fourth year of Emperor Jing's reign, the Crown Prince Li was established, and the Marquis of Weiqi was appointed his tutor.
 In the seventh year of Emperor Jing's reign, the Crown Prince Li was deposed.
 The Marquis of Weiqi protested repeatedly but could not reverse the decision.
 The Marquis of Weiqi withdrew from court, pleading illness, and secluded himself at the foot of the southern mountains near Lantian for several months.
 His guests and rhetoricians tried to coax him back, but none could draw him out.
-Liang person Gao Sui then persuaded Weiqi: "Able make rich noble general, emperor; And the one who can bring the general close to power is the Empress Dowager.
-Now general tutors crown prince, crown prince deposed yet cannot contend; You protested but could not prevail, yet you did not lay down your life for the cause.
+Gao Sui of Liang then persuaded the Marquis of Weiqi, saying, "He who can enrich and ennoble you, General, is the Emperor; And the one who can bring the general close to power is the Empress Dowager.
+You are now serving as tutor to the crown prince, yet when the crown prince was deposed you could not prevail in the dispute; You protested but could not prevail, yet you did not lay down your life for the cause.
 Instead, you withdrew from court, claiming illness, keeping company with women of Zhao, secluding yourself in idle luxury, and refusing to attend court.
 When people weigh these matters together, it amounts to openly proclaiming the sovereign's errors.
-Should the Emperor and the Empress Dowager turn against you, General, your wife and children will be left with nothing."
+Should the Emperor and the Empress Dowager turn against you, General, your household will be left with nothing."
 The Marquis of Weiqi took his words to heart, roused himself, and resumed attending court audiences as before.

 5